tangentsoft/pidp8i/doc/os8-patching.md

 want to digress into a bit of history of this kit because it's important to understanding OS/8 versions going forward.

+`PAL8-21.22.4M` is broken and doubly mis-labeled.
+Mis-label #1: It is an optional,not mandatory patch.
+Mis-label #2: It is for product sequence `35.14`, the `V13` codeline of `PAL-8` that, like `ABSLDR V6`, is in the Device Extensions Kit.
+The breakage: Source listing quits working.  *Do not apply this patch!*

 ## OS/8 V3D Device Extensions:

 The OS/8 V3D Device Extensions kit (product `QF026`.) was created to